agiraudet/minisweep/README.md

 **Quick Reveal**: If you click on a revealed square that has a number, and the number of adjacent flagged squares matches that number, all adjacent non-flagged squares will be revealed.

+**Theme change**: You can change theme from the main menu, or by pressing F1 while in game.

 Enjoy the game!

 Feel free to contribute to the project by submitting issues or pull requests on the GitHub repository.